nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ##### Sequence diagram when food is parsed

-The following diagram displays the interactions between the classes when the user enters a command starting with "food".
+The following diagram displays the interactions between the classes when the user enters a command starting with "food".\
+Do note that an important call is left out of this diagram for readability - the call to execute the command.
+This was intentionally left out for readability, and a high level view was covered in [Architecture](#31-architecture)\
 You should take note of the interactions between the constructed command classes, and the current list it's iterating over - `WhatIAteTodayList`, especially the updates shown after the  end of every  command.
-An update is defined as a manual overwrite over the text file saved in the user's hard disk.
-By convention, this text file is saved in the directory `fooddata` , with the text file named aptly as `food.txt`.
-Current improvements in this functionality would be to integrate the dates in `Calendar` with  the `food.txt` file, enabling the user to search what they ate on a given day.
+An update is defined as a manual overwrite over the text file saved in the user's hard disk. \
+By convention, this text file is saved in the directory `fooddata` in `storage`, with the text file named aptly as `food.txt`. \
+Additionally, `StallsManager`
+is referenced in multiple commands, for instance `food radd`.
+This is due to the nature of the class, which contains the information of a food court, which includes the Stall name, and food items sold by each store.
 ![](./images/food/food_architecture.png)

 #### 4.5.2 Feature List